When to Travel to Mexico for the Best Possible Trip

 • Best months: Year-round

 Of course, museums, art galleries, and theater visits work well every month.
-Mexico City, Guadalajara, and Puebla are some of the leading cities for art and culture.
-If you’re visiting these places, consider saving the museum visits for the rainier period from June to September, when sunshine is less of a guarantee.
+Mexico City, Guadalajara, and Puebla are some of the country’s leading cities for art and culture.
+If you’re traveling to these places, consider saving the museum visits for the rainier period from June to September, when sunshine is less guaranteed.

 Man carrying surfboard on beach at sunset